-The annual Induction Ceremony will be held in November in Davis, CA, home of the U.S. Bicycling Hall of Fame.
+The annual Induction Ceremony is usually held in November in Davis, CA, home of the U.S. Bicycling Hall of Fame.
 Due to the restrictions on large events due to the COVID-19 outbreak, plans for the 2020 Induction are on hold at the present time.

 Individual tickets can be purchased in advance at the USBHOF online store.
 Early-bird ticket sales will be available beginning in the summer and advance purchase is recommended as event seating is anticipated to sell-out.